top of page

 Confronting Homosexuality in a Culture of Identity (Part 2)

 Previously, we looked at the dichotomy between what it means to declare homosexual activity a sin and how those who believe in Christian orthodoxy deal with it.
 We addressed the current cultural movement’s roots and introduced the idea of identity into the argument.
-It was necessary to do this so that we can have a strong foundation from which to build the following arguments.
-We must first know why the liberal theologians seek to glorify homosexuality as an identity to
+It was necessary to do this so that we could have a strong foundation from which to build the following arguments.
+We must first know why the liberal theologians seek to glorify homosexuality as an identity t

 Aug 20, 202110 min read